Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Impact Statement

 \section{Impact Statement}

 The existence of image hijacks raises concerns about the security of multimodal foundation models and their possible exploitation by malicious actors.
-Indeed, in the presence of unverified image inputs, one must always account for the possibility that an adversary might have tampered with the model's output.
-In \figref{fig:overview}, we give illustrative examples of how this attack vector could be used to spread malware, steal sensitive information, jailbreak model safeguards, and spread disinformation; these, however, only scratch the surface of the space of possible image hijacks.
+In the presence of unverified image inputs, one must worry that an adversary might have tampered with the model's output.
+In \figref{fig:overview}, we give illustrative examples of how these attacks could be used to spread malware, steal sensitive information, jailbreak model safeguards, and spread disinformation.
+We conjecture that more attacks are possible with image hijacks and have simply not been found yet.

 Our attacks are limited to open-source models to which we have white-box access.
 Such attacks are of significant importance.
 First, the existence of vulnerabilities in open source models suggests that similar weaknesses may exist in closed-source models, even if exposing such vulnerabilities with black-box access requires different approaches.
 Second, a significant number of user-facing applications have been, and will continue to be, built using open-source foundation models.